blinjrm/yotta_financial_sentiment/README.md

 - Now that python3 is installed create and configure your environment:

     ```
-    $ source activate.sh
+    $ make init
     ```

-   This command will :
+   This command will run the script activate.sh, and:
     - Add the project directory to your PYTHONPATH
     - Install the requiered dependencies
     - Create (if necessary) the virtual environmnet